Best Dressed at the 2017 AMAs: Ciara, Selena Gomez & More!

 Neilson Barnard/Getty Images

-The "Sorry, Not Sorry" singer's dress is classic and fits the star perfectly—take note.
+The "Sorry, Not Sorry" singer's Ester Abner dress is classic and fits the star perfectly—take note.

 Neilson Barnard/Getty Images